rob-murray/jekyll-twitter-plugin/README.md

 It is based on the original [Jekyll Tweet Tag](https://github.com/scottwb/jekyll-tweet-tag) from [scottwb](https://github.com/scottwb/) which has not been updated since Twitter changed their API to require certain preconditions.
 This version uses the excellent [Twitter gem](https://github.com/sferik/twitter) to make requests and handle authentication.

 This plugin replaces the broken [Jekyll Tweet Tag](https://github.com/scottwb/jekyll-tweet-tag) plugin mentioned above and uses a different tag name and API - this is by design so that the two plugins can be separated and you can be certain which plugin is being used.
 You can also install this plugin via Rubygems and require it in your Jekyll `_config.yml` file.
+You can use *ENV* variables or `_config.yml` file for your Twitter API secret keys.

 ### Features

 The plugin supports the following features:

-* Installed via Rubygems
+* Installed via Rubygems.
+* Twitter API secrets read from *ENV* vars or `_config.yml` file.
 * [Oembed](#oembed) - Embed a Tweet in familiar Twitter styling.
 * [Caching](#caching) - Twitter API responses can be cached to avoid hitting request limits.